Melanie Kent Steinhardt

 Melanie Kent Steinhardt (May 26, 1899 – January 17, 1952) was a Bohemian American painter, printmaker, and ceramicist.

 Early years

 Kent Steinhardt was born in the town of Lemberg, Poland (currently Lviv, Ukraine), which was part of the Austro-Hungarian empire.

 She and her parents, Leopold and Isabella Heller (née Blaustein) were secular Jews.

 The artist was raised in her father's hometown, Saaz, Bohemia (currently, Zatec, Czech Republic), in the hops-growing region west of Prague.

 As a teenager, she attended the Kunstgewerbeschule (an arts and crafts school) in Vienna, Austria.

-In the summer of 1921, in nearby Marienbad (currently Marianski Lasne, Czech Republic), the Heller family encountered a Bavarian merchant, Fritz Steinhardt, who profoundly altered the lives of the Heller family.
+In the summer of 1921, in nearby Marienbad (currently Mariánské Lázně, Czech Republic), the Heller family encountered a Bavarian merchant, Fritz Steinhardt, who profoundly altered the lives of the Heller family.

 First marriage

 Fritz Steinhardt ultimately became Mela's husband, and moved Mela, then 23, to Berlin, Germany, where for a privileged decade, she honed her painting techniques with distinguished professors, such as Willi Jaekel, at the Verein der Berliner Künstlerinnen (Union of Berlin Women Artists' School).

 One month prior to the birth of her first child, Melanie's mother and sister were asphyxiated due to a faulty gas line in their apartment Fritz Steinhardt's hometown, Fürth, Bavaria.

 Fritz and Melanie Steinhardt raised two children, Edith (born 1923) and Gerhart (born 1925).

 Ultimately, the Steinhardts' marriage failed, and the artist was banished from the family's Dahlem, Berlin home.
 During the period of ten years, from 1923 to 1933, the painter signed her works Mela Steinhardt.